-We really only went to 3 temples (Wat), and we recommend you to visit at least a couple of them.
-Wat Pho (where the giant reclining Buddha is) and Wat Arun (aka temple of dawn) are some of the most famous and interesting.
+We really only went to 3 temples (Wat), and we recommend you visit at least a couple of them.
+Wat Pho (where the giant reclining Buddha is) and Wat Arun (aka temple of dawn) are some of the most fascinating and famous landmarks in Thailand.
 Note that these temples are big tourist attractions and can be crowded.
-Also, Wat Arun is under rehabilitation, so you may not be able to go to the top and see the views.
+Also, Wat Arun is under rehabilitation, so you may be unable to go to the top and see the views.

-We also went to Wat Phra Kaew but check below in the “not to do list” for details…
+We also went to Wat Phra Kaew but check below things to be aware of in Bangkok for more details…

 We love street food.
-In Bangkok (and most of Thailand) there are street food sellers in every corner.
-We are talking about: sausages, shakes, waffles, rotis, fruits, BBQ chicken, pork, shrimps, crepes, salads… Even restaurants serve into the street.
-Some of them have the kitchen right in the street/market.
+In Bangkok (and most of Thailand), street food sellers are on every corner.
+We are talking about: sausages, shakes, waffles, rotis, fruits, BBQ chicken, pork, shrimp, crepes, salads… Even restaurants serve on the street.
+Some of them have a kitchen right in the street/market.
 In the streets of Bangkok, you can eat almost everything you can imagine.

 Wang Lang Market

-We love markets and Wang Lang was one of our favorites.
-Especially because of the variety and delicious street food.
-This market is open every day except Sundays, from 07:00 to 20:00 and it is mainly used by locals.
-There is a hospital nearby so many people go to market for lunch.
-We ended up trying several dishes and almost everything that seemed different, looked and smelled delicious.
-We ate an omelet with coconut and vegetables which became our favorite dish in Bangkok 🙂 The cool thing is that the market is very easy to go, just catch the orange express boat and stop in the pier N10.
+We tried several dishes, and almost everything that seemed different looked and smelled delicious.
+We ate an omelet with coconut and vegetables, which became our favorite dish in Bangkok 🙂 The cool thing is that the market is straightforward to go to, just catch the orange express boat and stop at the pier.

 Siam Paragon, Central World Plaza, etc

-Bangkok is also an excellent base for day trips, check here some of the best day trips you can do from Bangkok.
+Bangkok is also an excellent base for day trips.
+Here are some of the best day trips you can do from Bangkok.